Thoughts on my time with DoseEdge Pharmacy Workflow Manager

 So, good system, but not perfect.
 Better than the manual process, but room for improvement.
 Imaging better than pullback, but not great.

-10 thoughts on “Thoughts on my time with DoseEdge Pharmacy Workflow Manager ”
+10 responses to “Thoughts on my time with DoseEdge Pharmacy Workflow Manager ”

 Are you aware of any time studies on how many CPS (on average) can be done over an 8hr period with this system as well as the USP 797 requirements?